SebastianKyle/Image-Recovery/README.md

 - It is recommended to place input image in 'images' folder of the repo and set input path to the 'images' or 'results/degraded' folder and output path to 'results/degraded' or 'results/recovered' folder for running command.

 ## Apply degradation to images
+- Degradation filter is assumed to be square kernel and noise is Gaussian distributed
 - Gaussian Point Spread Function
 ```sh
 .\ImageRecovery.exe -<input-image-path> -<out-image-path> -degr -gau <psf-size> <sigma> <noise-standard-deviation>